 - Position: Teaching Fellow in Media Practice

-- Areas of expertise: Film theory; directing; writing; producing; cinematography; performance; creative practice research; aspect ratios; vertical framing; screen diversity; film education; UK lockdown experiences.
+- Areas of expertise: Film theory; directing; writing; producing; cinematography; performance; creative practice research; screens; aspect ratios; vertical framing; screen diversity; film pedagogy; UK lockdown experiences.

 - Email: R.M.Clayton@leeds.ac.uk